castlegateit/cgit-static-site-template/README.md

 ### Logs ###

-By default, the contact form will log submissions to `sitelogs/contact.csv` below the document root directory.
+By default, the contact form will log submissions to `/logs/contact.csv` in the document root directory.
 You may need to set the permissions on this directory to `777` to make this work.
+Note that this directory is hidden using `.htaccess`.